StenzelK/Venus2JSON/README.md

 # Venus Chatlog Recovery Tool

 Hi there!
 This tool is designed to help you recover your chatlogs from Venus.
 Whether you're a tech-savvy individual or a non-tech person, this guide will walk you through the process.
+Designed for Risu

 ## Tutorial for Tech People